The Common Cartridge Standard

 The most recent version of Common Cartridge is CC v1.3, released July 2013.
 The standard is designed for a Common Cartridge compliant learning platform, such as an LMS, to properly import any file that is stored in a previous version (i.e. CC v1.0, CC v1.1, or CC v1.2).
 A Common Cartridge file contains features such as an IMS manifest file, roles metadata, LTI links, weblinks, embedded files, and question data.

 The manifest file describes the content contained in the cartridge.
 For example, in a Common Cartridge compliant learning app, the manifest file informs which version is being used to package its content.
 The components that make up the manifest file may be in the package or external to the package.

 A Common Cartridge file contains data about the content, links, and roles within it.
 Metadata lets developers label and organize a cartridge’s content.
 The metadata can be in the IMS Learning Object Metadata (LOM) schema or any other metadata schema.
 Curriculum standards that are attributed to specific content or links packaged in the file can also be included in the LOM.

 LTI and Web Links

 A Common Cartridge file can contain LTI launch links and links to external web pages.
 The standard allows for data to be exchanged between externally linked applications and a LMS.
 LTI links can also be used as a method of authorizing users so that they can access remote content securely.

 The package can contain several pieces of multimedia content.
 This can include web content in an HTML format and common file types, such as PDFs, EPub textbooks, videos, and text documents.

-For example, questions contained within the Common Cartridge file should now appear as questions the learning system's interface.
-Similarly, applications that are launched via an LTI link contained within the package will appear within the learning system.
+For example, questions contained within the Common Cartridge file should now appear as questions within the LMS’s interface.
+Similarly, applications that are launched, via an LTI link, contained within the package will appear within the learning system.